 This is the update when Google switched to indexing pages every day (or more often) instead of doing one large monthly algorithmic update (called the “Google Dance“), where everyone’s rankings would increase or decrease over a period of six to eight days.
 From this point onward, Google made many (typically minor) changes every day, which came to be known as “everflux.”

-Google’s December 2021 product reviews update was bigger than the April product reviews update, say data providers
+Google’s March 2022 product reviews update was smaller than the December 2021 product reviews update, say data providers